egberts/egberts.github.io-src/content/pages/uses.md

   iPods and odd Internet thingies.
 - Raspberry Pi for my Kerberos/LDAP ticketing and multiple-session/single-login SAML needs across all GUI devices above (except for iPhone).
 - PinePhone (the original) is also a hobby of mine, with focus on profiling the cellular firmware API.
+- often make my own toolchains from scratch (full toolchains for cross-platforms).

+# Hardwares

+- wrote a bootloader for a radition-hardened CPU.
+Improved TCP protocol (called TCP-Westwood) with Sally Floyd of ISC for bit rot compensation.
+- Xilinx ARM, Real-Time Linux, ruggedized portable test unit; full integration of U-Boot, BusyBox, USB file downloader; Yocto build.
+- performed full FPGA troubleshooting and resolution for RocketIO issues within noisy EMP environment.
+Successful demonstration at customer site.
+Project approved.
 - Efficient Network ENI3600 ATM PCI adapter card.
-Helped John Williams of US Navy to extend Linux ATM driver for this product
+Helped John Williams of US Navy to extend Linux ATM driver for this product.
+Also wrote PPPoE protocol for maximum theoretical throughput.
-- MIPS evaluation board, a complete bootup of VxWorks Real-Time OS.
+- MIPS evaluation board, a complete bootup of VxWorks Real-Time OS, enahnced Ethernet driver for maximum throughput.
-- Motorola MPC850, a complete writeup of bootup sequence; wrote PPPoE from scratch
+- Motorola MPC850, a complete writeup of bootup sequence; wrote PPPoE from scratch, again.
 - Intel i960, a complete writeup of bootup sequence and Ethernet driver for VxWorks RT-OS
 - many Software-Defined Radio using many [tools](https://www.rtl-sdr.com/big-list-rtl-sdr-supported-software/)
 - Motorola 68000, vendor OS, pure assembly programming, including floppy drive controller
-- used to memorize the entire instruction set of Motorola 68000 and Intel x86-32.
+- used to memorize the entire instruction set of Motorola 68000 and Intel x86-32 in hexidecimal; and programmed assembly using hexicode values, as well as mnenmonic opcode/operands.
-- breadboard, lots and lots of breadboards
+- breadboard, I have lots, lots and lots of breadboards

 # Writing